 The phrase “reasonable financial provision” is used frequently in Inheritance Act cases.
 This is defined as, “Such financial assistance as it would be appropriate in all the circumstances of the case for the petitioner to receive for his upkeep”.
 Where reasonable financial provision has not been made and you fall into one or more of the above categories then you may have a claim on the estate.

 How long do I have to make an Inheritance Act claim?

 Normally, you have six months from the date of the grant of probate to start a claim in court.
-You should therefore get in touch with us right away if you’re thinking about filing a claim related to your inheritance.
+You should therefore get in touch with us right away if you’re thinking about making an inheritance claim.

 What if the six-month deadline has passed?